34 Insightful Smoking Statistics & Facts for 2021

-They simply might not suffice, since it is not easy to change addictive behavioral patterns.
-This is why we conducted thorough research and presented some alarming smoking statistics and facts to help you free yourself of this deadly habit.
+The warnings above might not suffice since it is not easy to change addictive behavioral patterns.
+That is why we conducted thorough research to present the latest smoking statistics and facts which might make you reconsider taking up smoking.

 Smoking Statistics Worldwide